bytemark8/bytemark8/README.md

 - 👋 Hi, I’m @bytemark8
 - 👀 I’m interested in becoming a web devloper starting with front end technologies and working toward back end as well.
 - 🌱 I’m currently learning HTML, CSS, & JavaScipt.
 After this my plan is to learn React, SQL, C#, and ASP.NET Core.
-I have some knowledge and experience in these areas already but would like to become more proficient.
+I have minimal experience in these areas and would like to become more proficient.
+My goal is to be able to build web applications start to finish, front to back.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...